The Sleep Disorder Center at Jones Memorial Hospital

 - LAUP (Laser Assisted Uvulopalatoplasty) vaporizes the uvula and a part of the palate in a series of small procedures under local anesthesia.

-For more information about sleep disorders and the Sleep Center at Jones Memorial Hospital, call (585) 596-4025.
+For more information about sleep disorders and the Sleep Center at Jones Memorial Hospital, talk to your healthcare provider or call (585) 596-4025.